Last Updated on Dec 9, 2022 by Aradhana Gotur

-From time to time, SEBI introduces/revises regulations to govern a stock market.
-These help the watchdog regulate the stock markets, bourses, and protect investors’ interest.
-This time around, SEBI has made a significant change to the margin pledge system, which is set to kick-in from 1st Sep 2020.
+From time to time, the Securities and Exchange Board of India (SEBI) introduces new regulations and revises existing ones to regulate the stock market and bourses.
+The regulations are also aimed at protecting investor interest.
+This time, SEBI has made a significant change to the margin pledge system, which is set to kick-in from 1st Sep 2020.

 Table of Contents

-A margin is a certain percentage of your stock price—an advance—that you pay to your stock broker to secure your shares.
-In other words, it is like a token price that you pay your property broker or landlord to block a rental space.
-But what is the need for a margin in stock trading?
-Well, to ensure that buyers and sellers fulfil their trade obligations regardless of the uncertainties in the movement of a stock price.
+A margin is a certain percentage of the price of the stocks you want to buy—an advance—that you have to pay to your stock broker to secure them.
+In other words, it is like a token price that you pay to your property broker or landlord to block a rental house.

-Let’s understand the concept with an example.
-Say that you want to purchase 100 shares of RIL.
-Ergo, you are required to place a buy order for 100 shares with your stock broker by paying Rs 1,000.
+Now, say that you want to purchase 100 shares of RIL.
+Ergo, you are required to place a buy order for 100 shares with your stock broker by paying Rs.
+1,000.
 But for that, you are required to pay a margin of 10% per share.
-This comes to Rs 100 (Rs 1000x10x10%) in all.
+This comes to Rs.
+100 (Rs.
+1,000x10x10%) in all.

-If you have Rs 100 in cash, you can pay it upfront.
-But if you don’t, you can transfer your existing stocks as margin to your broker’s account.
+If you have Rs.
+100 in cash, you can pay it upfront.
+But if you don’t, you can transfer your existing stocks as a margin to your broker’s account.
 Your stock broker, in turn, pledges these stocks with the Clearing Corporation to fulfil the margin requirement and completes the transaction.